-- For best results, set traps at dusk and pick up before daylight.
+- For best results, set snap traps at dusk and pick up before daylight.

 - Place traps under milk crates or inside boxes in areas where cats, possums, etc. roam so you do not accidentally trap other animals.

 - Highly scented bait works best (peanut butter, vanilla, chocolate, stinky meats or cheese, cheap dog treats, suet).